 Best, Jennifer Hanselman (Jakes mom)

 Aside from our occasional fundraisers (like our fun annual golf tournament), we rely on donations from supportive organizations, businesses and individuals.
-If you would like to donate to New England C.O.P.S., you can donate online using the mailing address listed below - any amount would be appreciated.
+If you would like to donate to New England C.O.P.S., you can donate using the mailing address listed below - any amount would be appreciated.
 Your check can be made out to The New England Chapter of Concerns of Police Survivors.